Chrome Spiral Spring Table Lamp

 Designer: To be appraised.

-Massive lighting produced this lamp for a very long time.
+Other versions: The Massive lighting company produced this chrome spiral spring table lamp for a very long time.
 At least since the 1980s until the early 2000s.
 Early editions have a Bakelite socket.
 Later versions, such as this one have a plastic socket.

-In 1971 Heinz Brenker designed a spiral table lamp named Jo-Jo for Harvey Guzzini.
+In 1971 Heinz Brenker (pseudonym used by Studio Tecnico Interno Harvey Guzzini from 1958 until 1974) designed a spiral table lamp named Jo-Jo for Harvey Guzzini.
 It was in production from 1972 until 1974 and it has more similarities with this lamp than with the Ingo Maurer lamp with the glass globe.
 This table lamp by Massive is often sold as the Jo-Jo lamp: beware!

 Angelo Mangiarotti designed several spiral spring lamps for the Italian Candle in the 1970s.
 Candle is part of Fontana Arte.